 Rules & Regulations

-Application.
-The following Rules and Regulations are hereby established for the safe and efficient operation of the Tahlequah Municipal Airport (hereinafter called the Airport) and shall govern all persons using the Airport to operate aircraft, as spectators, or present on the airfield for any purpose.
+The following Rules and Regulations are established for the safe and efficient operation of the Tahlequah Regional Airport:

 - Public Benefit.
 The Airport is operated by the City of Tahlequah for the use and benefit of the public under the authority granted under the laws of the State of Oklahoma.